craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of Mountain Hall.md

 Mountain Hall is ruled by its King.
 The [[Nobles of Mountain Hall]] are tenants-in-chief of their regions, and maintain a manorial relationship with their citizens.
 Taxes of one-half mined goods and one-eighth all other goods are collected by employed tax collectors who pass this tax to their lord, who pass this and one fourth their profits to the king, who in turn uses it to fund kingdom projects, passing this money back to the nobles, who in turn pass it back to the people.

-Domesticated Wurm are the most common work animal, and are common
+Domesticated Wurm are the most common work animal, and are common companions of miners in this region.
+Buildings are carved from the stone of the [[Deakred Range]].

 ### Cutting Corners
 How do people make ends meet?
 How do people value their luxuries?